slazarov/python-bittrex-websocket/README.md

 **Python** websocket client ([SignalR](https://pypi.python.org/pypi/signalr-client/0.0.7)) for getting live streaming data from [Bittrex Exchange](http://bittrex.com).

 The library is mainly written in Python3 but should support Python2 with the same functionality, please report any issues.

+If you prefer asyncio (Python>=3.5), try my other library https://github.com/slazarov/python-bittrex-websocket-aio.

+# My plans for the websocket client

+Bittrex released their [official beta websocket documentation](https://github.com/Bittrex/beta) on 27-March-2018.
+The major changes were the removal of the need to bypass Cloudflare and the introduction of new public (`Lite Summary Delta`) and private (`Balance Delta` & `Order Delta`) channels.

+Following that, I decided to repurpose the client as a higher level Bittrex API which users can use to build on.
+The major changes are:

+* ~~Existing methods will be restructured in order to mimic the official ones, i.e `subscribe_to_orderbook_update` will become `subscribe_to_exchange_deltas`.
+This would make referencing the official documentation more clear and will reduce confusion.~~
+* ~~`QueryExchangeState` will become a public method so that users can invoke it freely.~~
+* The method `subscribe_to_orderbook` will be removed and instead placed as a separate module.
+Before the latter happens, users can use the legacy library.
+* ~~Private, account specific methods will be implemented, i.e `Balance Delta` & `Order Delta`~~
+* ~~Replacement of the legacy `on_channels` with only two channels for the public and private streams.~~

+My goal is to maintain the interface of the two socket versions as similar as possible and leave the choice between async/gevent and Python2/3 to the users.
+Saying that, I still prefer the async version.

 ### Disclaimer

 *I am not associated with Bittrex.
 Use the library at your own risk, I don't bear any responsibility if you end up losing your money.*